aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-use-htc-mock.md

 HTC Mock is used in CI to test ArmoniK automatically but it can also be used in development to generate realistic tasks.

 ::alert{type="info"}
-To populate the database, you can also use some scripts to populate database.
-See [Populate database?](../populate-database.md)
+To populate the database, you can also use scripts.
+See [Populate database](../populate-database.md)
 ::

 ## Use it